 - a) On September 28, 2015, the Company completed a convertible debentures financing for gross proceeds of \$6,250,000 in principal amount.
 The convertible debentures have a maturity date of September 28, 2018, bear interest at a rate of 6.0% per year payable annually, and are convertible into common shares of the Company at the holder's option at a conversion price of \$0.10 per common share for a period of three years on or before September 28, 2018.
 The debt instrument was recorded at amortized cost using the effective interest method at an annual discount rate of 8.28% over the 3 year life of the debentures.
 The gross proceeds of \$6,250,000 were allocated between the debt instrument for \$5,884,611 and to the equity component for \$365,389.
 The convertible debentures have an original maturity date of September 28, 2018.
 On Oct 25th, 2018, the convertible debentures were extended to January 22, 2019.
 All terms remained consistent with the original issuance other than the maturity date.
 As a result of the modification, a gain on the extension of \$112,697 was recognized in the profit and loss.
-In February 7, 2019, the convertible debentures were further extended to January 22, 2020. - b) On October 7, 2016, the Company completed a convertible debentures financing for gross proceeds of \$6,000,000 in principal amount.
-The convertible debentures have a maturity date of October 7, 2018, bear interest at a rate of 6.0% per year payable annually, are convertible into common shares of the Company at the holder's option at a conversion price of \$0.125 per common share for a period of two years on or before October 7, 2018, and are secured by a first charge against the assets of the Company.
-The debt instrument was recorded at amortized cost using the effective interest method at an annual discount rate of 8.28% over the life of the debenture of 2 years.
-The gross proceeds of \$6,000,000 were allocated b On January 22, 2016, the Company completed a convertible debentures financing for gross proceeds of \$5,750,000 in principal amount.
+In February 7, 2019, the convertible debentures were further extended to January 22, 2020. - b) On January 22, 2016, the Company completed a convertible debentures financing for gross proceeds of \$5,750,000 in principal amount.
 The convertible debentures have a maturity date of January 22, 2019, bear interest at a rate of 6.0% per year payable annually, are convertible into common shares of the Company at the holder's option at a conversion price of \$0.15 per common share for a period of three years on or before January 22, 2019, and are secured by a first charge against the assets of the Company.
 The debt instrument was recorded at amortized cost using the effective interest method at an annual discount rate of 8.28% over the life of the debenture of 3 years.
 The gross proceeds of \$5,750,000 were allocated between the debt instrument for \$5,413,842 and to the equity component for \$336,158.
-Subsequent to December 31, 2018, the convertible debenture are extended to January 22, 2020.
+Subsequent to December 31, 2018, the convertible debentures were extended to January 22, 2020.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2019 and year ended December 31, 2018 (unaudited, expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2019 and year ended December 31, 2018 (unaudited, expressed in Canadian dollars)